KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP05-the-register-band-classification-protocol.md

 - **Commons-scale dismissal** — treating a dense, dated method-cluster as if it were ambient vocabulary, dissolving authorship into the scene.
 - **Commons-scale overclaim** — treating ambient vocabulary as if it were the dated method-cluster, extending authorship over material the author does not claim.

 Both errors share one root: the conflation of **emergence** with **method**.
 Emergence is testimony — the report of an experience many people can have.
-Method is law — a constrained, correctable, transferable procedure that one person built.
+Method is law — a constrained, correctable, transferable procedure with a demonstrable authorship record.
 The bands separate them.

 ---